SamsonGee/projectone/README.md

 # Horiseon

 ## Purpose
-Landing page for Horiseon Company
+Landing page for Horiseon Company, updated coding for accessability standards.

 ## Built With
 * HTML